celestiaorg/docs/docs/nodes/mamaki-testnet.md

 depending on the type of node you are running.
 Mamaki Testnet is designed to help validators test out their infrastructure and node software with the test network.
-Developers are encouraged to deploy their sovereign rollups on Mamaki, but you also recommend [Arabica Devnet](./arabica-devnet.md) for that as it is designed for development purposes.
+Developers are encouraged to deploy their sovereign rollups on Mamaki, but we also recommend [Arabica Devnet](./arabica-devnet.md) for that as it is designed for development purposes.

 Mamaki is a milestone in Celestia, allowing everyone to test out